thomasnield/oreilly_intermediate_sql_for_data/advanced_sql_class_notes.md

 # Section V - Windowing

-Windowing functions allow you to greate contextual aggregations in ways much more flexible than GROUP BY.
-Many major database platforms support windowing functions, including:
+Windowing functions allow you to greater contextual aggregations in ways much more flexible than GROUP BY.
+Many major database platforms support windowing functions.

-* Oracle
-* Teradata
-* PostgreSQL
-* SQL Server
-* Apache Spark SQL

-These platforms notably do not have windowing functions:

-* MySQL
-* SQLite
-* MariaDB

 Since SQLite does not support windowing functions, we are going to use [PostgreSQL](https://www.postgresql.org/).
 While PostgreSQL is free and open-source, there are a few steps in getting it set up.
 Therefore to save time we are going to use Rextester, a web-based client that can run PostgreSQL queries.